lucianm05/voting-system/README.md

 # 🗳️ Internet Voting System

 This project is a fully functional web application designed to support **secure** and **anonymous** democratic voting for Romania over the internet.
 It was developed as part of my master’s thesis _“Internet Voting System for Democratic Elections”_.
-This project was developed for academic purposes.
+It was developed for academic purposes.
 The system architecture, security mechanisms, and database design are focused on ensuring transparency, data integrity, and voter privacy in online democratic elections.

 ---